NS 3900: History

 Almost immediately after they were put into service, controversy arose about the quality of the 3900s.
 This was confirmed because, apart from the coal consumption, the series 6300 showed none of the above deficiencies.
 Due to the findings of various committees, adjustments were made to the locomotive's construction, which largely solved the problems.
 The poor steaming of the series, however, persisted until the withdrawal, despite several tests.
 This was partly due to the construction of the cylinder blocks, where large-scale modifications often meant a completely new cylinder block.
 Due to the high costs, this was not done with the 3900 series.

-When problems with the new diesel-three trainsets on the central network, which had to provide fast connections between the major cities, were replaced by so-called steam diesels services, short express trains pulled by a steam locomotive, which had to be able to keep up with the timetabel of the diesel multiple units.
+When problems with the new diesel-three trainsets on the central network, which had to provide fast connections between the major cities, were replaced by so-called steam diesels services, short express trains pulled by a steam locomotive, which had to be able to keep up with the timetable of the diesel multiple units.
 Before that, test runs were first held with locomotives of the 2100, 3700 and 3900 series.
 It turned out that both the 2100 and the 3700 were faster than the 3900.
 This was due to the fact that the 3900 had a high rolling resistance of its own, which made it type was less suitable for light express trains.

-After the Second World War, they used the 3900 was less and less, except for a single express or D train.
-Not a single engine has survived into preservation, but the preserved NS 6317 does have the boiler of NS 3927.
+After the Second World War and the rapid electrification of the main lines, the 3900 series was used less and less, mainly on express or D trains on routes that were not yet fully electrified.
+None have survived into preservation, but the preserved NS 6317 does have the boiler of NS 3927.

-The NS 3900 was the last express steam locomotive specially designed for the Netherlands, although the NS 4000 series was ordered in Sweden during the war, however this series was intended to quickly help to restart the destroyed the railway.